 The Pennsylvania Foundry Association.
 (2003).
 Developed Ergonomics Training Modules through a Susan Harwood Grant.
 (Choose the Ergonomics button on the left to access the training modules.)

 Ergonomics for Plant and Office Personnel: A Train-the-Trainer Education Module.
 Suitable for any work setting, it helps identifying problems, analyze tasks and offers simple solutions.

 Ergonomics for Workers: Making Your Work Easier.
 This is a worker training module that includes steps to building an ergonomics program.

 Ergonomic Risks and Solutions.
 Using photographs taken in foundries, machine shops and assembly settings, these photos display workers engaged in activities involving the seven risk factors and provides simple suggestions for solving these problems.

 Asian Immigrant Women Advocates.
 (2009).
-Developed basic ergonomic training materials through a Susan Harwood Grant for workers in low-wage industries, such as dry cleaning, garment, packaging and food service.
+Developed basic ergonomic training materials through a Susan Harwood Grant from OSHA for workers in low-wage industries, such as dry cleaning, garment, packaging and food service.
 Training materials are available in English, Chinese and Korean.

 University of Louisville Research Foundation.
 (2008).
-Developed training materials for managers and workers in small business foundries through a Susan Harwood Grant relating to the recognition, avoidance, and prevention of work related injuries.
+Developed training materials for managers and workers in small business foundries through a Susan Harwood Grant from OSHA relating to the recognition, avoidance, and prevention of work related injuries.
 Materials include a student manual, and are available in English and Spanish.